-If claiming the OBRITC, complete the schedule and enter the tax credit on page 4, line 198 of the CT8.
+If claiming the OBRITC, complete CT23 Schedule 198 and enter the tax credit on page 4, line [198] of the CT8.

-The OBRITC claim form can be obtained by calling the ministry at the telephone numbers on page 3 of this guide or by downloading the form from our website www.ontario.ca/finance.
+The OBRITC claim form can be obtained by calling the ministry at the telephone numbers on page 3 of this guide or by downloading the form from our website

-The OBRITC, introduced in the 1997 Ontario Budget, is a 20% refundable tax credit on all qualified research and development expenditures incurred in respect of an eligible research contract entered into, between a corporation operating in Ontario and an eligible research institute, during the taxation year after May 6, 1997; to the extent that no tax credit was claimed for a prior taxation year on these expenditures.
+The OBRITC is a 20% refundable tax credit on all qualified research and development expenditures incurred in respect of an eligible research contract entered into, between a corporation operating in Ontario and an eligible research institute, during the taxation year after May 6, 1997; to the extent that no tax credit was claimed for a prior taxation year on these expenditures.

-An advance ruling is required from the Minister with respect to the contract, prior to the corporation incurring any expenditures.
+An advance ruling is required from the minister with respect to the contract, prior to the corporation incurring any expenditures.
 If the corporation incurs an expenditure under more than one contract, an advance ruling must be obtained for each of the contracts.
 When expenditures are incurred prior to the advance ruling being obtained, the expenditures will be considered made after the ruling, provided:

-- the corporation subsequently obtains a favourable ruling; - the ruling was applied for within 90 days of the later of, the day the contract was made and December 18, 1997; or - the ruling was applied for within 3 years after the contract was made, if the Minister is satisfied that the corporation could not apply earlier because of factors beyond its control.
+- the corporation subsequently obtains a favourable ruling; - the ruling was applied for within 90 days of the later of, the day the contract was made and December 18, 1997; or - the ruling was applied for within three years after the contract was made, if the minister is satisfied that the corporation could not apply earlier because of factors beyond its control.